 Ozone Generators (Not Recommended)

 Ozone generators are a longtime tactic to deal with odors, but generally considered risky, and even unsafe.
 Ozone is a gas that binds with terpenes, but is toxic to both plants and humans in significant concentrations.
 For those reasons alone, many growers advise against using ozone generators.
 Others proclaim that they can be used safely because they include controls which make a gas build up less likely.
 Regardless of how you interpret the research, ozone generators are a less common strategy for those reasons, and one that demands caution for both the grower and the crop for greenhouse odor control.

 Biofilters (One to Watch)

 Due to the high cost of commercial greenhouse odor control, growers are innovating in the commercial greenhouse space.
 Tantalus Labs, for example, turned to biofilters as a solution for their cannabis greenhouse.
 Biofilters — a stockpile of organic material, like wood chips, inoculated with bacteria that naturally consume odorous molecules — have been used for years for livestock operations.

 Though this strategy has been proven to reduce methane odors from livestock, Tantalus Labs was the first to evaluate how the bacteria processes terpenes.
 Their tests showed promise.
 Currently, the first biofilter application is being used in the company’s 120,000 sq. ft. cannabis greenhouse near Vancouver, Canada.

 Another biofiltration process uses chemical reactions, such as a photocatalytic oxidation, to ensure clean air is moving through the growing space.
 This type of biofiltration is used in conjunction with sealed greenhouses to rid the space of mold, powdery mildew and fungus.

 Tantalus Labs’ trial raises an important point.
-Though odor control is not the sexiest topic, it is ripe for innovation.
+Though greenhouse odor control is not the sexiest topic, it is ripe for innovation.
 Currently, traditional methods are challenging and costly at scale.
 That’s why, in this highly regulated industry, growers should take a step back and think about how their greenhouse design can help mitigate odor from the get go.
 This takes us to our last and most big picture solution – a sealed greenhouse design.